 Equal parts business and art, the program devotes one unit to art history and a second to art business.
-In the art history unit, students explore the history of art and design, and the ways in which art has been made, sold, and collected.
-In the Fall semester, students focus on modern and contemporary art; in the Spring semester, students can choose between modern and contemporary art or art from 1600 to 1900.
-Through the art business component of the program, students will examine established art markets in the developed world as well as emerging art markets in the developing world.
-Students will also learn about legal and management issues related to the global art business practice, with a particular emphasis on the international auction house system.
+In the art history unit, students explore the history of modern and contemporary art and design and the ways in which art has been made, sold, and collected.
+In the art business unit, students will examine established art markets in the developed world and emerging art markets in the developing world, together with legal and management issues related to global art business practice, with a particular emphasis on the international auction house system.
 Designed to encourage the kind of entrepreneurial thinking on which the art world thrives, the semester culminates in a final project in which students develop a new art business and pitch it to investors.